 Question: I got out of an abusive relationship last year.
 My kids are now 2 and 4 years old, and after the divorce, they don’t have any contact with their dad.
-I didn’t think they would remember anything about all the yelling and abuse because he only ever hit me and not the kids, but I recently heard about this Adverse Childhood Experience study that says my kids might grow up to have bad health because of it.
+I didn’t think they would remember anything about all the yelling and abuse because he only ever hit me and not the kids, but I recently heard about this adverse childhood experience study that says my kids might grow up to have bad health because of it.
 The children and I are doing great, but I am so nervous that this is going to affect them for the rest of their lives.
 Please tell me what I can do!

-Answer: Reading about the Adverse Childhood Experiences study can be scary and lead to the concerns you may have for your children.
+Answer: Reading about the adverse childhood experiences study can be scary and lead to the concerns you may have for your children.
 It is true that these experiences are risk factors that can impact a child’s physical and mental health for the rest of their lives.

 The study by Kaiser Permanente and Centers for Disease Control Prevention used a 10-question survey to look at abuse, neglect and household dysfunction.
-(Click here to view the 10 questions and get your score.)
+(Click here to answer the 10 questions and get your score.)
 When those experiences are chronic, meaning they continue without intervention, negative health consequences are possible.

 Be a buffer and build resilience

 The good news is we can strengthen a child’s capacity to build resilience — the ability to bounce back and receive support — so these experiences have far less impact, if any.
-For example, if you as the primary caregiver create a safe, protected space for your children, it acts as a buffer.
+For example, if you create a safe, protected space for your children, it acts as a buffer.
 Buffering happens when an adult gives comfort and security to a child who is experiencing a trauma, lessening or eliminating the lifetime impact from an experience.

 The chances are your children will do very well if you are able to give them a safe space where they can talk about scary or positive events and glean a deep feeling of connection and nurturing.
 What’s concerning is if no one is there to support and protect them.